 (SOUNDBITE OF TV SHOW, "THE SIMPSONS")

-SINGH: Well, the thing about it is it sounds like Pythagorean's Theorem.
-So, he gets it all wrong.
-It sounds right but it's wrong.
-And he's actually quoting the scarecrow from "The Wizard of Oz," because when the scarecrow gets his diploma, he reels off exactly the same equation.
-It sounds impressive but it's actually all wrong.
+SINGH: Well, the thing about that is that it sounds like Pythagoras' theorem.
+So he gets it all wrong.
+It sounds right, but it's wrong.
+And he's actually quoting the scarecrow from "The Wizard of Oz" - because when the scarecrow gets his diploma, he reels off exactly the same equation.
+It sounds impressive, but it's actually all wrong.

-SIMON: And you say in the book your judgment is it's calculatedly wrong because the way Ray Bolger must have had to rehearse to make that recitation.
+SIMON: And you say in the book that your judgment is, it was calculatedly wrong because of the way Ray Bolger must have had to rehearse to be able to make that recitation.

 SINGH: Yes.
-If he got one word wrong then you would think it's just a slip-up.
-But the fact that he got so many different elements wrong makes me think that the writers did it deliberately to give a sense of the fact that, OK, the scarecrow had a diploma so he didn't become suddenly overnight smarter but he had the confidence to think he was going to be smarter.
-So, that was the big change in him.
+If it got one word wrong, then you would think it's just a slip-up.
+But the fact that he got so many different elements wrong makes me think that the writers did it deliberately, to give a sense of the fact that OK, the scarecrow had a diploma.
+So he didn't really become suddenly, overnight, smarter.
+But he had the confidence to think he was going to be smarter, and so that was the big change in him.

-But what was interesting about that episode was if you look at the writing credits, I think the writers behind it are Bill Oakley and Josh Weinstein.
-And I met Josh.
-I said, look, Josh, you've got mathematics in this episode.
+But what was interesting about that episode was, if you look at the writing credits, I think the writers behind it are Bill Oakley and Josh Weinstein.
+And I met Josh, and I said, look, Josh, you've got mathematics in this episode.
 Why did you put it in?
 You're not a mathematician.
 That's not your background.
-And he went back to his garage and he picked up the original draft script that he'd written.
+And he went back to his garage, and he picked up the original draft script that he'd written.
 And in his draft script, there wasn't any mention of mathematics.
 I think he had some other example to demonstrate the fact that Homer thought he was suddenly smart because he had these spectacles on.
 But when the draft script is handed back to the rest of the writing team, often that's when the mathematicians will put in a little mathematical nod.
-So, as one of the other writers who at that point suddenly turned a non-mathematical line into a mathematical one.
+So it was one of the other writers who at that point, suddenly turned a non-mathematical line into a mathematical one.

-SIMON: Do you sense, when you were speaking to the company of writers, that they feel anything, despite their success, resembling pressure to, you know, just do the jokes?
+SIMON: Do you sense, when you were speaking to the company of writers, that they ever feel anything - despite their success - resembling pressure to, you know, just do the jokes?

-SINGH: Ooh, gosh.
+SINGH: Oh, gosh.
 No, I don't think so.
 I think when Matt Groening kind of kick-started the whole project, he very much encouraged people to celebrate their own particular interests.
-So, I don't think there's any pressure to just do the jokes.
+So I don't think there's any pressure to just do the jokes.
 A lot of them are freeze-frame gags, which means you literally have to pause the show to get the reference.
-And you have to remember when "The Simpsons" started around 1989, 1990, roughly half of the homes in America had a VCR.
-So, for the first time, people could watch episodes again and again, and they could get these freeze-frame gags.
+And you have to remember that when "The Simpsons" started around 1989, 1990, roughly half of the homes in America had a VCR.
+So for the first time, people could watch episodes again and again, and they could get these freeze-frame gags.
 And the writers said it allowed them to increase the comedic density 'cause they could get more in.
-And my suggestion is it also allows them to increase the nerdic density because you can get more obscure references at the same time.
+And my suggestion is, it also allows them to increase the nerdic density because you can get more obscure references at the same time.